wp-plugins/pie-register/readme.txt

 * ckEditor fixes
 * Fixed several typos
 * Change of Email Verification
-* Added security for password changes in Profile (frontend)
+* Added security for password changes in Profile (front-end)
 * Fixed Several CSS Issues and many other stuff